How should parents who can't find formula feed their babies?

 Look for support groups on social media websites such as Facebook that are dedicated to helping parents find formula through crowdsourcing.

-"There are pockets of supply in different areas," said Haak.
-"Some people are finding supply and there is a lot of sharing going on.
+"There are pockets of supply in different areas," Haak said.
+"Some people are finding supply, and there is a lot of sharing going on.
 "I've seen people post things like, 'I am in this area, this is what I see, does anyone want me to buy this for them?'"

 She told The Associated Press that she "just started reaching out to people, 'Hey do you have this formula?'"